Artesians/TCL/mechanics/gameplay-mechanics/bugs.md

 ## Abyss

 You can use your overworld team in the second half of abyss even if the same members are in the first half of the chamber by selecing retry at the same time as you kill the last enemy.
-However you cannot complete the second chamber when utilizing this.
+However you cannot complete the second half of the chamber when utilizing this.